jkim05/Technical-Projects/README.md

 This section highlights projects and assignments completed throughout my Information Technology courses at George Mason University.
 It reflects my acquired knowledge and practical application of concepts across the IT curriculum.

 Within the directories of this repository, you will find files structured by course, representing specific assignments and demonstrations of learned skills.

 ____
 Featured Web Development Project:

 NOVA Gamers Project Overview NOVA Gamers is a website conceptually designed and developed using Adobe Dreamweaver and Adobe Photoshop.
 The project aimed to create a robust online platform that would replicate the functionality and feel of popular video game information hubs like IGN.

-Key Features & Goals Comprehensive Gaming Information: Provided in-depth content related to video games.
+Key Features & Goals Comprehensive Gaming Information: Provide a community hub and news content related to video games.

 Community Connection: Facilitated connections between players based on specific game genres, fostering a sense of community.